musevlt/mpdaf/doc/oldchangelog.rst

 * Add a new base class for the :class:`~mpdaf.obj.Cube`, :class:`~mpdaf.obj.Image` and :class:`~mpdaf.obj.Spectrum` classes.
-This allows to fix some inconsistencies between these classes and to bring more easily new common features.
+This allows one to fix some inconsistencies between these classes and to bring more easily new common features.

 * FITS files are now read only when the data is needed: when creating an object